 With centuries old historical megastructures and rich with cultural significance, Yogyakarta has become one of the most famous and visited places for travelers to Southeast Asia.
-Also known as Jogja, this city is a traveler’s paradise.
+Also known as Jogja, this city is a traveler’s paradise, where you can find a variety of gambling games, you will find the latest bingo games the right online betting site for your wagering needs.
 Both local and international tourists flock to Yogyakarta to indulge in its rich history and culture.
 Located in the center of Java Island, Jogja is the soul of artistic and intellectual heritage.
 Classic artistry can easily be found here rich in culture such as batik, ballet, drama, music, poetry, and puppet shows.
 The purest Javanese language speakers can still be heard in this very land.

 What’s most significant about this land, is that Yogyakarta acted as an administrative centre for the Indonesian Independence battle after WW2 when the Dutch reoccupied Jakarta.
 The sultan locked himself in the palace during this time and allowed rebels to use it as a base.
 Today, Jogja famously known for its special region status that was granted to them upon achieving Indoensian independence.